iamadi1709/Term-Extraction-for-Aspect-Based-Sentiment-Analysis/README.md

 Our technique improved F1 score by 2.5% over existing methods, showcasing the effectiveness of the model! 🎉

-🗂️ Dataset: 515K Hotel Reviews in Europe
+🗂️ Dataset: 515K Hotel Reviews in Europe:https://www.kaggle.com/datasets/jiashenliu/515k-hotel-reviews-data-in-europe
 The dataset consists of 515,000 hotel reviews, offering valuable insights for both aspect extraction and sentiment analysis.
 Here’s a breakdown of the data:

 📋 Data Fields: